Common tern (Photo by Bill Hubick)

 A tern is like a small gull, only much more elegant and streamlined.
 Terns swoop and dive into water to feed on small fish.
 A common tern in breeding plumage has a grey back and wings, white chest, a black cap on the head and a red/orange bill.
 The black tip on the tern's bill distinguishes it from the similar-looking Arctic tern.

-Where is this species found?
+Where is the common tern found?

 The most widespread tern species in North America, common terns breed across most of Canada — from Newfoundland to Alberta and from Labrador down the Atlantic coast into the U.S. The birds nest around lakes, rivers, marshes and oceans.
 At the end of the summer they migrate to South America, to spend the winter along the coasts.

-What is the species' conservation status in Canada?
+What is the common tern's conservation status?